Chishan Prison: Yu Dongyue

 Yu Dongyue (Chinese: 喻东岳) is a Chinese artist arrested for a provocative piece of performance art that insulted Chairman Mao.
 Yu was transferred to Chishan prison in 1990.
-In 2004 it was reported that Yu Dongyue had been tortured to the point of mental collapse by Chishan prison authorities.
+In 2004, Radio Free Asia reported that Yu Dongyue had been tortured to the point of mental collapse by Chishan prison authorities.

 Shi Tao

 Shi Tao (Chinese: 师涛) is a Chinese journalist and poet who served time in Chishan prison during his ten-year imprisonment which started in 2005.

 Controversies

 The prison has been accused of using forced labor assignments.
 Lee Ming-che says the trademark belonged to the U.S. brand Milwaukee Tool.
 Like other Chinese prisons, the facility incorporates labor assignments into daily life, often involving textile manufacturing, assembly work, or handicrafts.
 International human rights organizations argue that the work may constitute involuntary servitude.